mosn/envoy-go-ldap-auth/README.md

 This is a simple LDAP auth filter for envoy written in go.
 Only requests that pass the LDAP server's authentication will be proxied to the upstream service.

-During this process, we can optimize the system by implementing user information caching with a duration defined by `config.cache_ttl`.
-This approach will help reduce the frequency of LDAP server access.
-If it is set to 0, caching is disabled.

 In terms of caching, we utilize [bigcache](https://github.com/allegro/bigcache), which demonstrates exceptional performance in the evicting cache domain.

 ## Status